FloreauLuca/floreauluca.github.io/aer_racers/blogpost_scene.md

 > Editor in Unity

-Moreover, the whole team is used to Unity, it allowed to avoid wasting time on the handling of a new tool.
+Moreover, the whole team is used to Unity, it allows us to avoid wasting time on the handling of a new tool.

 Finally, this decision was inspired by the previous student's team who had used the same technique.